-Most importantly, costs have remained relatively consistent while we have taken on policy initiatives that can increase costs.
+Most importantly, we have contained costs while also taking on policy initiatives that can increase costs.

-- In 2003, we added a selection and funding priority for supportive housing for people experiencing homelessness, which is generally a more costly type of development. - In 2007, we added our Green Communities Overlay, which requires our developments to have energy-efficient and healthy-home features. - In the last several of years, we strengthened our location efficiency priority by making it more geographically precise and increasing the points it receives in the selection process.
+• In 2003, we added a selection and funding priority for supportive housing for people experiencing homelessness, which is generally a more costly type of development.

+- In 2007, we added our Green Communities Overlay, which requires our developments to have energy-efficient and healthy-home features. - In the last several of years, we strengthened our location efficiency priority by making it more geographically precise and increasing the points it receives in the selection process.
 Housing that is in a walkable neighborhood and near transit, jobs, and other amenities can be more expensive.